- 13th century buildings (or older)

 In the heart of the City, Durham Castle forms part of Durham's UNESCO World Heritage Site.
 The Grade 1 listed building shares Palace Green with Durham's iconic Norman Cathedral and is a few hundred yards from all the facilities and amenities that the City has to offer.

 A wide variety of comfortable bedrooms is available, ranging from standard rooms with shared facilities to magnificent state rooms.
-Many rooms have been extensively refurbished during 2011.

 Accommodation is available during University vacations; January, Easter and throughout July, August and September.